masc-ucsc/livehd/docs/cleanup.md

 ### lnast-ssa
 * Clean up analysis based on dot, now the lnast should contains select [] only.
 * Modify fir_tolnast to generate select-only lnast tuple.

+### lconst

+The lconst implementation of "has_unknowns" is not very efficient.
+It uses a string to represent things like 0b?0?.
+It may be more efficient to have 2 Numbers.
+The current num and unk_num.
+If the bit is set to 1, the bit is unknown.
+This binary representation allows for faster operations with uknowns (it should not be frequent, but it can happen).

+In C++ generated simulation, the computation can be 2 or 4 bit logic.
+Inside LGraph/LNAST, the computation is always 4 bit logic.